Quick Facts About Asbestos and Ductworks

 • Asbestosis

 Microscopic asbestos dust has no scent, and exposure generally does not cause symptoms to develop until decades later.
-Because duct connectors are perfectly positioned to affect all the air in a building, degrading asbestos duct connectors pose a serious asbestos exposure risk.
+Duct connectors are positioned to affect all the air in a building.
+Degrading asbestos duct connectors poses a serious asbestos exposure risk.

 Compensation for Exposure to Asbestos Ductwork Connectors